 |Minimum Deposit||$200 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)|

 - Some brokers charge separate commissions for trading US-listed stocks like Uber, but shopping around should be able to help you avoid these.

 - Account inactivity fees might be applied, but there are some potential workarounds to avoid them.
 At Plus500, for example, you can avoid the charge simply by logging on, so it’s worth checking the T&Cs.

 Paying fees unnecessarily is to be avoided, but charges do have to be put into context.
 If your broker offers high-grade research to help you improve your win-loss ratio, then that will likely outweigh it being slightly more expensive in one or another fee category.

-Uber’s brand recognition is so strong that it can turn its hand to anything.
+Uber’s brand recognition is extremely strong.
 Projects range from freight transportation to scooter hire and package delivery.
 There’s little reason that it can’t cross over into other non-transport sectors as well.
 A newly found appreciation of the need to monetise these schemes has encouraged some seasoned investors to take long positions.
 They’ll be hoping to sit back and enjoy the ride, even if they can’t quite be sure of the final destination.

 There are a lot of variables in play, but there are pointers that the time to buy Uber shares could be now.
 It’s a high-risk-return proposition, but by choosing a trusted broker, you can at least ensure that you’re safely buckled up for the ride.